ezeAng/reveilleBeta/README.md

 # Reveille
 ## An attendance taking program, have all your attendance records in one place.

-> We created this app during the circuit breaker crisis that fked our ORD plans up, looking to utilize the knowledge gained from terrible terrence and mushy marcel.
+> We created this app during the COVID-19 circuit breaker of 2020, looking to utilize the knowledge gained from our Python and Tensorflow course instructors.

 ---